Crystal Palace FC co-chairman Steve Parish on where Eagles dare

 For supporters of Crystal Palace, life always seems to be a bit of a roller-coaster.
 Saved from the brink of oblivion last summer, hopes were high that the Eagles might soar once again, but this season hasn’t quite gone according to plan either; or at least not as yet anyway.
-MATTHEW WILLIAMS meets up with the club’s new co-chairman, Steve Parish, a lifelong supporter of Palace, to find out what he’s got up his sleeve
+We meet up with the club’s new co-chairman, Steve Parish, a lifelong supporter of Palace, to find out what he’s got up his sleeve

 “Foxes get attracted here by the rubbish that builds up in the stands and one of them seems to have worked out how to jump the fence,” says new co-chairman and lifelong Palace supporter, Steve Parish, whose CPFC 2010 consortium saved the club from liquidation last summer.